Yūrakuchō Line (Tokyo Metro): Services

-According to the Tokyo Metropolitan Bureau of Transportation, as of June 2009 the Yurakucho Line is the fifth most crowded subway line in Tokyo, at its peak running at 173% capacity between Higashi-Ikebukuro and Gokokuji stations.
+According to the Tokyo Metropolitan Bureau of Transportation, as of June 2009 the Yūrakuchō Line is the fifth most crowded subway line in Tokyo, at its peak running at 173% capacity between Higashi-Ikebukuro and Gokokuji stations.

-Semi-express (準急) services ran on the Yurakucho Line between 14 June 2008 and 6 March 2010, operating twice hourly between Wakōshi and Shin-Kiba.
+Semi-express (準急) services ran on the Yūrakuchō Line between 14 June 2008 and 6 March 2010, operating twice hourly between Wakōshi and Shin-Kiba.
 Between Wakōshi and Ikebukuro, semi-express trains stopped only at Kotake-Mukaihara; between Ikebukuro and Shin-Kiba, trains stopped at all stations.
 The semi-express trains ran between rush hours during weekdays and more frequently on weekends and holidays.
 These services were abolished and replaced with local services on 6 March 2010.